Academic Staff and Fellows

 Biomolecules are nanometer-sized molecular machines working in living cells.
 Our research goal is to elucidate the operating principle how biological molecular machines work efficiently in collaboration with water molecules.

-High-pressure microscope
+High-pressure microscopy

 Research Area | Biophysics, Bioimaging |